ali-izhar/machine-learning/theory/supervisedML/README.md

 In this table, each row represents a training example, and each column is a feature.
 For example, $x_2^{(3)}$ denotes the second feature of the third training example.

-## Regression
 - **Model:** A model refers to the mathematical construct that uses input data to generate predictions.
-In the case of linear regression, the model is a function $f$ which predicts the target variable $(y)$ based on one or more predictor variables $(x)$.

 - **Parameters:** Parameters are the coefficients of the model.
 In the case of linear regression, the parameters are the slope $w$ and the intercept $b$.